UX-and-I/storybook-design-token/README.md

-⚠️ **This is the documentation for v3.
+⚠️ **This is the documentation for v3 which supports Storybook v7+.
 Please check the "v\*" branches for documentation of older versions.** ⚠️

 # Storybook Design Token Addon